DaemonNikolay/HCI-NSU-course-41/English/topics_eng.md

 The message requesting the webpage is divided into packets and each separate data packet is passed from router to router until they all reach the remote Web server.
 Then they are put back together again.
 The remote Web server sends the requested webpage back to the browser computer that made the request in a similar way using IP address of the browser computer to determine the best available route for each packet.
 When the packets arrive at the browser computer, they are combined and the requested webpage is displayed in the browser.

+> Simplified

+The World Wide Web is a service on the Internet.
+It consists of webpages which can be viewed using a browser.
+The links on a webpage are called hyperlinks and contain the Web address of the webpage.
+It is also known as a URL (Uniform Resource Locator).
+When a user clicks on a hyperlink, the browser program contacts DNS (Domain Name System) server to look up the IP address of the remote server.
+The DNS has a table of names and addresses of nodes on the Internet.
+The request is sent to a router.
+It uses the Internet address to route the request.

+The message requesting the webpage is divided into packets.
+Each separate packet is passed from router to router until they all reach the remote Web server.
+Then they are put back together again.
+The remote Web server sends the requested webpage back.
+The server searches for the best way for each packet.
+When the packets arrive at the client, they are combined together.
+The requested webpage is displayed in the browser.

 ---